Cyclone batters fishing hub but veers away fr... | Taiwan News

 An unprecedented evacuation effort that involved relocating about a million people ahead of Fani was credited with saving many lives.

-Though not as severe as Fani and unlikely to make landfall, Indian authorities cautioned that Vayu could leave dangerous conditions in its wake.
-Evacuation efforts continued Thursday.
+Though not as severe as Fani and unlikely to make landfall, Vayu could leave dangerous conditions in its wake, Indian authorities cautioned.

-"We have alerted people from 70 villages and are trying to tell others to evacuate as well.
-There is a chance that the storm will pick up pace and become stronger now," Gujarat state minister Jawaharbhai Chavda said.
+Sathi Devi, the government scientist in charge of monitoring the storm, said Vayu will come closest to land around 2 p.m., stirring up winds of up to 150 kilometers (93 miles) per hour before turning sharply westward into open water.

 In Veraval, a hub of India's fishing industry, heavy wind and rain from Vayu battered the beaches.
 Fishing boats were splintered by huge waves crashing onto shore.
 Local police were making a last-minute appeal to hut dwellers to leave their homes.

-Pilgrims entered a seaside Hindu temple undeterred by waves crashing against the exterior in the coastal city of Dwarka, which Hindus believe is the center of Lord Krishna's kingdom.

-With the worst averted, rescue workers, including 50 teams from the National Disaster Relief Force and around 1,000 Indian navy and army personnel, were searching for any villagers who remained in coastal areas to urge them to relocate to school buildings and other designated evacuation sites.
+With the worst averted, rescue workers, including 50 teams from the National Disaster Relief Force and around 1,000 Indian navy and army personnel, were searching for any villagers who remained in coastal areas to relocate to school buildings and other designated evacuation sites.

-People were piled into flat-bed trucks and buses and driven away from the shore.

 "We expect the high winds to remain until tomorrow morning and some disturbances to remain until around Saturday or Sunday," said Hemendra Khatma, assistant force commander.

-Pakistan's meteorological department warned fishermen to stay on land this week as the cyclone could cause rough sea conditions.
+Pakistan's meteorological department warned fishermen to stay inland this week as the cyclone could cause rough sea conditions.

-The cyclone was not likely to directly impact the southern port city of Karachi, but the department said the weather system could cause dust storms and rain in various parts of the southern Sindh province.
+The cyclone was not likely to directly impact the southern port city of Karachi, but the department said in a statement that the weather system could cause dust storms and rains in various parts of the southern Sindh province.

-It said a heatwave was likely to hit Karachi on Thursday and Friday because the cyclone could stifle sea breezes, with temperatures rising to 42 degrees Celsius (108 degrees Fahrenheit).
+It said a heatwave was likely to hit Karachi on Thursday and Friday because the cyclone could stifle sea breeze, with temperatures rising to 42 degrees Celsius (108 degrees Fahrenheit).

 The meteorological department also asked authorities to remain alert through Saturday, even if Cyclone Vayu remained far away from the country's coastal areas.